Home>Programmes for individuals>Certificate Programmes>Certificate International Relations and diplomacy

 • Provide specific knowledge about international systems, to grasp ideas and elements that could be discussed in a benchmark approach.

-• The programme will be a mixture of presentations, discussions and group work on specific case-studies and will present recommendations and inside information from officials within the institutions.
-It also provides a forum for ideas, exchange of good practices and networking.
+• Offer presentations, and group work on specific case studies and will present recommendations and inside information from officials within the institutions.

-• Develop strategy and leadership on geopolitical governance issues.
+• Develop strategy and leadership on geopolitical governance.

 Programme